Beja

 - Youth Perspectives

-- Beja youth are increasingly engaging with modern education and technology, balancing traditional values with contemporary aspirations.
+- Beja youth are increasingly engaged with modern education and technology while striving to preserve their cultural heritage.

 - Education Initiatives

-- Initiatives focus on improving access to education, particularly for girls, and integrating cultural heritage into curricula.
+- Initiatives focus on increasing access to education, particularly in rural areas.

 - Future Challenges